solo-system/solo-system.github.io/documentation/calendar.md

 ### Miscellaneous Notes.

+- As of August 2019, Witty Pi 2 is no longer recommended, as it has proven unreliable.

 - Remember to connect the power lead to the Witty Pi 2 board (NOT the raspberry pi board).